The Emergency Medicine Blog

 SLO3 – Identify Sick Adult Patients, Resuscitate and Stabilise, and Know When to Stop

-βœ… Early identification of deterioration
+βœ… Early identification of deterioration and physiological instability

 SLO4 – Care for Acutely Injured Adult Patients Across the Full Range of Complexity